In this article:

 “One in six Americans will receive a blood transfusion at some point in their lives; it could be you or someone you love.
-Donating blood means that the people who desperately need it will have access to it – and a better chance at survival,” explained Curt Bailey, MBA, president, and CEO of Bloodworks Northwest, in an early 2022 interview. with the Swedish blog.
+Donating blood means that the people who desperately need it will have access to it – and a better chance at survival,” explained Curt Bailey, CEO of Bloodworks Northwest, in an early 2022 interview. with the Swedish blog.

 Bloodworks Northwest provides blood supply to 95% of hospitals in the Pacific Northwest – including Swedish.
 We have proudly partnered with them to ensure our patients receive the care they need.

 Many blood banks experience a drastic decline in the summer due to vacations and overcrowded seasonal schedules.
 Most blood drive days occur at schools, which close for the summer, making the situation even worse.